 We took an early morning flight from Reykjavik domestic airport to Akureyri and met our tour guide at SBA-Nordurleid Bus Terminal for the full day tour.
 Our guide was great, she is a school teacher and was very knowledgeable about the geography, culture and history of Iceland.
 She kept our kids engaged with all the information and occasional references to pop culture shows.
 The van was small and comfortable and we got plenty of time at every stop to really take in the views and get our photographs.
 She saw all our gear and gave us some extra pointers as to where to get the good photographs from.
 She would always tell us exactly how much time we had in each place but was super punctual and followed the plan to the minute.
 This is important when you have a flight back to Reykjavík the same day and so much of a packed schedule.
 I couldn’t believe we got to see so much of North Iceland on the tour.
 I highly recommend this tour if you want a break from driving but still want to visit the sights in North Iceland.

-From visiting the Game of thrones locations to chasing Northern Lights, to seeing the lesser know Diamond circle in Iceland, you can find some amazing Iceland tours at Viator.
+From visiting the Game of thrones locations to chasing Northern Lights, to seeing the lesser know Diamond circle tour in Iceland, you can find some amazing Iceland tours below.

 PIN IT FOR LATER